-Course code 394 URL http://eclass.uowm.gr/courses/MECH394 Recommended Prerequisites Statics Dynamics Automatic Control Systems Course content Acquaintance with industrial robots.
+Course code 394 URL http://eclass.uowm.gr/courses/MECH394 Recommended Prerequisites StaticsDynamicsAutomatic Control Systems Course content Acquaintance with industrial robots.
 Structural analysis of spatial mechanisms.
 Special Mechanisms.
 The kinematic problem.
 Robotic problems in the mechanical engineering industries.
 Transformations in space.
 Kinetic equations.
 Identification of a Jacobian registry.
 Solutions to the inverse kinematic problem.
 Speeds and static forces.
 Calculation of track in Cartesian space.
 Interference in the field of joint variables.
 Robot position control with one and many degrees of freedom.
 Control systems referenced in the Cartesian coordinate system.
 Implementation of computer and mechanical CAD technologies in the study of robotic systems.
 Movement with compassion.
 Power sensors.
 Power control algorithms.
 Natural and artificial constraints with emphasis on mechanical applications.
 Hybrid position / power control - Programming and languages of industrial robots.
 Applications of industrial robots.
 Special machining and welding issues.
 Sensors & actuators (conventional and non-conventional), microprocessors and external communication, signal converters from analog to digital and vice versa, digital signal processing.
 Mechanical study of the robotic system.
 Application to robotic machining and welding systems.
 Machining robot simulation with Mechanical CAD system.
 Expected learning outcomes and Upon successful completion of this course the student will be able to:

-competences to be analyze, design and implement robotics applications. acquired: understand the basic principles of operation of Robotic Systems • understand, recognize, formulate and analyze industrial robotic systems. • prepare and present examples of integrated robotics with sensors, action instruments, control unit. • identify kinematic and dynamic analysis of industrial robots, arm structure and geometry. • study and optimize a robot workspace. • understand the contribution of industrial robots to machining.
+competences to be acquired: analyze, design and implement robotics applications. understand the basic principles of operation of Robotic Systems understand, recognize, formulate and analyze industrial robotic systems. prepare and present examples of integrated robotics with sensors, action instruments, control unit. identify kinematic and dynamic analysis of industrial robots, arm structure and geometry. study and optimize a robot workspace. understand the contribution of industrial robots to machining.
+Teaching methods machining.
+Lectures (13 weeks x 2 hour of Theory and 2 hours of Exercises) and homeworks.